-As the "Mind the gap" report (RICS 2006) highlights, even though the developing countries often receive financial and other humanitarian support from international communities, nongovernmental organisations and donor agencies as immediate relief aid, generally long-term recovery has primarily been identified as a national, sub-national and local government-led matter.
-As such, traditionally the donors and other organisations working towards humanitarian relief pay less attention to the long term recovery aspect of disaster management.
-Thus, not surprisingly, developing countries who witness disasters, often fail to launch successful long term disaster recovery programmes especially due to lack of resources and capacities, both in financial and intellectual terms.
-Consequently, this inability hinders the value of the resources dispersed and services rendered by the donor agencies within the immediate relief stage.
-For these reasons, there is a need to assess the long term disaster recovery issues in developing countries.
+Even though the developing countries such as Sri Lanka normally receive financial support and other humanitarian supports from international communities, non governmental organisations and donor agencies as immediate relief aids just after a disaster, generally the long-term recovery has been identified primarily as a national, sub-national and local government-led matter.
+As such the donors and other organisations work towards humanitarian relieves pay lesser attention to the long term recovery aspect of disaster managements.
+Thus, not surprisingly, developing countries who witness disasters, fail to launch successful long term disaster recovery programmes especially due to lack of financial and intellectual resources.